How to Handle a Failed IPv4 Transfer Safely

 - Unexpected additional requirements

-When legal conflicts arise, transfers are paused until resolved, if they resume at all.
+Once legal disputes arise, transfers are paused until resolved, if they resume at all.

 What Happens After an IPv4 Transfer Fails?